Circa is invested in providing and creating opportunities for communities to access the artform of circus.

 Artist in Residency Program

-Circa’s Artist in Residency Program An initiative undertaken in 2016, Circa annually delivers an Artist in Residence program where three placements are given to artists and groups for weeklong residencies in our studio.
+Circa’s Artist in Residency Program is an initiative undertaken by, Circa to deliver an Artist in Residence program where placements are given to artists and groups for extended residencies in our studio.

 Artists and collectives looking to create new acts, looking for a space to work on a creative development, or redevelop and remount a work are invited to apply for positions, with the previous participants including a group of young and emerging artists, a dark clown and a group of independent mid-career artists.

-Circa will continue to offer residencies again in 2019, committed to continually offering support and opportunities for artists in the circus community.
+Circa is committed to continually offering support and opportunities for artists in the circus community.

 Committed to creating the next generation of circus artists, Circa Zoo is Circa’s extension performance program for talented young people.
 In following Circa’s ethos, Circa Zoo reimagines circus in its own way under the guidance of trainers and directors.